viaduck/commons/README.md

 # libCom
 ## Introduction
-Provides common communication and management features used by all subprojects of SecChat.
+Provides common communication and management features used by all subprojects of ViaDuck.

 ## What's included (by now)?
+- Smart pointers:
-- wrapper around`std::unique_ptr` which securely erases the used memory on deletion
+    - `SecureUniquePtr`: Wrapper around`std::unique_ptr` which securely erases the used memory on deletion
+    - `ValidPtr`: Pointer that tracks the state of encapsulated object
-- simple binary protocol helper (convenience get-set access to members) based on compile-time code generation
+- Simple binary protocol helper (convenience get-set access to members) based on compile-time code generation
-- automatic OpenSSL compilation (cloned from official git repository) with custom flags deactivating unnecessary features
+- `Bitfield`: Convenient bitfield manipulation functions
+- `BlockCache`: Generation based fixed-cache
+- `Buffer`: Dynamic raw buffers making use of secure memory erase
+    - `String`: Secure strings based on buffer
+- `KeyValueStorage`: Storage for key-value-pairs with (de)serialization
+- `SecureStorage`: Secure RAM storage buffer, that prevents data tampering (only useful in conjunction with encryption methods exposed by core)
+- `UTF8Decoder/UTF8Encoder`: UTF8 decoding and encoding with codepoint manipulation

 ## Requirements
-- CMake
+- CMake 3.0
-- Compiler and linker platform supported by Cmake
+- Compiler and linker platform supported by CMake
 - Python 3
 - cogapp (python package)
+- Google Test (referenced by submodule)
+- openssl-cmake (referenced by submodule)

-### On Windows (for OpenSSL):
+### Windows notes:
-- mingw
-- msys (bundled with perl)
+- Only mingw-w64 compiler infrastructure is supported (32 and 64 bits)

 ## How to use
 ### Adding to project
-#### Init git submodules:
+#### Init git submodule
 ```
 $ git submodule add <repo url> <path>
 ```